-The number from the valid state disability parking permit (plates, placards or hang tags) must be registered with the department of Services for Individuals with Disabilities.
+The number from the valid state disability parking permit (plates, placards or hang tags) must be registered with Campus Police.
 Students, faculty, and staff must furnish proof (copy of application submitted for the state parking permit) that the state disability parking permit is registered in the individual's name.